55 Central provides a broad suite of client centred supports to people who are homeless or at risk of becoming so. This includes following:

 Provides crisis accommodation and other support services for young people aged 15-25 years.

-For more information go to Facebook page https://www.facebook.com/AllambeeCounselling
+For more information head to the Facebook page.

 Facilitates recovery from extreme trauma including that involving violence.
 Provides a range of individual and group based support services.